 Fig 3: Hand Made Replica of Newton’s Telescope

-The actual telescope that Newton built still survives today and is in the care of the Royal Society of London.
-They keep it on display in London and sometimes it travels the world as part of an exhibit.
+The actual telescope that Newton himself built and used still exists and now it is in the custody of the Royal society of London and sometimes they take it to different parts of the world for exhibition.